-We are a clinical-stage genetic medicines company committed to delivering life-changing treatments for people battling devastating diseases.
-Using PRISMTM, our proprietary discovery and drug development platform that enables the precise design, optimization and production of novel stereopure oligonucleotides, we aspire to develop best-in-class medicines that target the transcriptome to treat genetically defined diseases with a high degree of unmet need
+We are a clinical-stage RNA medicines company committed to delivering life-changing treatments for people battling devastating diseases.
+Using PRISM, our proprietary discovery and drug development platform that enables the precise design, optimization, and production of novel stereopure oligonucleotides, we are working to develop first- or best-in-class medicines that target the transcriptome (the full set of ribonucleic acid ("RNA") molecules produced from the human genome) to treat genetically defined diseases with a high degree of unmet need.